 What are high glycemic index foods that can cause acne?

 In simple terms, the glycemic index of a food measures the food’s ability to quickly increase your blood sugar, which in turn tells your body to make insulin:

 - Foods with a higher glycemic index number increase your blood sugar faster than foods with the same amount of carbohydrates but a lower glycemic index number.

 - Refined carbohydrate foods have a higher glycemic index number than complex/non-refined carbohydrate foods and raise your blood sugar faster (because you digest them faster).
 For example, white flour bread raises your blood sugar faster than whole grain bread, the same is true for white rice versus brown rice.
 Fruit juice raises your blood sugar faster than a piece of fruit.

 Frankly, it’s an amazing example of how complex the body is.
-Who but a scientist could unravel the connection between you eating a douhnut, increasing testosterone and a growth factor, the end result of which is your skin forming blackheads and pimples.
+Who but a scientist could unravel the connection between you eating a doughnut, increasing testosterone and a growth factor, the end result of which is your skin forming blackheads and pimples?

 The bottom line: modern teens, and many adults, eat a lot of highly refined/ high glycemic load carbs -and this causes acne.

 What is a low glycemic diet to heal acne?